idarb-oss/alinea-doc/docs/index.md

 ## What to solve

 - **Multi-tenancy** how can be have a split diffrent parts in their own tenants.
 - **Non-intrusive** microservice to enable deep customization in multi-tenancy.
-For more info [non-intrusive](https://www.duo.uio.no/bitstream/handle/10852/79791/Thesis.pdf?sequence=14&isAllowed=y).
 - **Discovery** how do we learn about other nodes and services on the network.
 - **Presence** how do we track when other nodes and services come and go.
 - **Connectivity** how do we actually connect one node or service to another.